 They are usually the accounts you use for the money you intend to save rather than spend.
 Savings accounts can be a convenient place to stash your emergency fund or IRA.

-Some savings accounts will bring you a higher return on your investment (ROI), allowing you to earn more APY on the account.
+Some savings accounts, know as high-yield savings accounts, will bring you a higher return on your investment (ROI), allowing you to earn more APY on the account.

 However, they typically have variable interest rates, meaning you might not always earn the high APY initially.

 Money Market Accounts (MMAs)

 Money market accounts are an excellent option if you’re happy for the initial deposit to be a substantial sum of money (think $5,000 or more).
 Financial institutions usually ask you for a larger initial deposit to open a money market account – in return for higher interest than you’d get with a simple savings account.

 You could say that MMAs are a mix of savings accounts and checking accounts.
 They give you most of the perks a checking account would offer, like a linked debit card, cashier’s checks, and limited monthly ATM withdrawals.

 In addition to these perks, your savings grow at the same time.
 Money market accounts have higher interest rates than regular savings accounts, but keep in mind that you’ll have to maintain a minimum balance in the account.
 You won’t have much flexibility.